Do I really need repatriation and evacuation assistance?

 The costs of evacuation and repatriation is related to the region where the individual is located, it is difficult to give an average cost as it can greatly vary, potentially up to several tens of thousands of euros.
 Moreover, the urgency of the situation often implies a significant additional cost, for example in the case of repatriation by medical aircraft.

 These regions correspond more generally to countries with a high health risk.
 For instance, environmental factors, infectious diseases or access to medicines and drug treatments are considered.
 Here is a non-exhaustive list (Guide de l’expatriation 2019, Petit Futé, Dominique Auzias & Jean-Paul Labourdette) of the regions where we advise expatriates to take out an evacuation assistance policy:

-- High Medical Risk countries: the African continent (Libya, Somalia, Nigeria, Mauritania, Congo, Mali, Niger, Central African Republic) because the health system is very precarious;
+The African continent (Libya, Somalia, Nigeria, Mauritania, Congo, Mali, Niger, Central African Republic) because the health system is very precarious;

 Iraq, North Korea, Syria because the political situation affects medical services;

 Risk of infectious diseases and medical care reserved for affluent citizens.

 Central and South America (Mexico, Paraguay, Colombia, Ecuador, Venezuela, Bolivia, Peru);

 Eastern European countries (Romania, Poland, Ukraine, Slovakia, Russia).